dire.py

 self.logger.info("Forcing computations on CPU")

-cpu_device = jax.devices('cpu')[0]
+cpu_device = jax.devices("cpu")[0]

-init_pos_jax = device_put(self._init_embedding, device=cpu_device)
+init_pos_jax = device_put(self._init_embedding.astype(compute_dtype), device=cpu_device)

 neighbor_indices_jax = device_put(self._indices_np, device=cpu_device)